 I am one of those mothers, and I will be celebrating Mother’s Day in honour of my son who was diagnosed almost 6 years ago, just after he turned 3 years old.
 Together with my husband and 3 kids, I will be walking to raise money for the National Alliance for Autism Research at Mel Lastman Square in Toronto.

-For those of you who wish to donate (tax-deductible, of course!) to help in our efforts to boost Autism research, please www.autismspeaks.ca
+For those of you who wish to donate (tax-deductible, of course!) to help in efforts to boost Autism research, please donate to www.autismspeaks.ca

 My recipe is for Saffron poached pears, a beautiful dessert for any mom on Mother’s Day, and also gluten-free and casein-free for all those families affected by Autism who follow the GFCF diet.